rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 };
 {{< /highlight >}}

 In your component C, you could consume the context object.
-Notice that component A doesn't need to pass down anything to component D in the props.
+Notice that component A doesn't need to pass down anything to component C in the props.

 {{< highlight javascript >}}
 class C extends React.Component {